Krasjet/wikipedia.rehash/README.md

 ![vert_align](./imgs/vert_align.png)

-If you know why this happens or how to fix it, please let me know or send a pull request.
+If you know why this happens or how to fix it, please let me know or send a pull request on [GitHub](https://github.com/Krasjet/wikipedia.rehash).
 Thank you.

 ## (Maybe) related projects